drlight-code/osccontrol-light/README.md

 <img src="Documentation/Images/ui-overview.png" width="512" title="osccontrol-light UI overview">

-To create a headless instance of the plugin that provides automatable controls inside an audio plugin host environment, create a copy (or symbolic link) of the `osccontrol-light.{so,dll}` file with the preset name as `osccontrol-light-<name>.{so,dll}`.
+To create a headless instance of the plugin that provides automatable controls inside an audio plugin host environment, create a copy of the `osccontrol-light.{so,dll}` file with the preset name as `osccontrol-light-<name>.{so,dll}`.
 This enables registration of the controls at plugin initialization time, which is necessary for most hosts.

 Environment variables:
 - `OSCCONTROL_SCALE_FACTOR`: Set UI scale factor for high DPI displays.